Two Evening Lands:

 - Stephen Dedalus [Joyce, 63]

 Fittingly, Mulligan soon left the tower to go swimming with his good friend Stephen Dedalus and their newfound Sassenach tourist friend “Heinous” Haines, where the three young men discovered that boats were searching Dublin Bay for a drowned man.
 For the drowned man caused the grim and dark spectre of death to intrude on their sunny day and happy swim, evoking the grim and dark spectre of Count Dracula that haunted Dracula.
-A grim, dark, and deadly spectre that grew closer when young Dedalus agreed to drop off a letter about about foot and mouth disease in cattle to a Dublin newspaper for his employer and children’s school headmaster Mr. Deasy.
-For the “mission” reminded us that young Harker agreed to travel to Transylvania on behalf of his London real estate firm to finalize the purchase of a London property by Count Dracula, implicitly linking Dedalus to Harker as well as Telemachus.
+A grim, dark, and deadly spectre that grew closer when young Dedalus agreed to drop off a letter about foot and mouth disease in cattle to a Dublin newspaper for his employer and children’s school headmaster Mr. Deasy.
+For the “mission” reminded us that young Harker agreed to travel to Transylvania on behalf of his London real estate firm to finalize the purchase of a London property by Count Dracula, implicitly linking Dedalus to Harker as well as Telemachus, and implying that Joyce thought that Stoker suffered from foot in mouth disease in Dracula.

 An implicit Stoker addressing intent that continued after Bloom left Daly’s and wandered into Barney Kiernan’s pub.
-For a citizen sippin’ in the pub by the name of Giltrap had a huge, nasty, and beastly dog named Garryowen that eventually chased Bloom out of his pub and down the street, a bad tempered dog that evoked the equally huge, nasty, and beastly black dog that leapt out of the corpse strewn and ragged sailed coffin filled ship, a coffin ship that evoked the sailing ships filled with Irish corpses that brought Irish citizens fleeing the Great Famine to North America, that brought Count Dracula to England and slammed into the southern coast of the island nation at the head of a huge, howling, and lightning filled storm of the century.
-An implicit Dracula addressing intent that also continued in the next segment, which found Bloom hiding at Sandymount beach where he had fled the demon dog and standing in the gathering twilight staring with his usual tragicomic and vampiric intensity at a pretty young maid named Gerty MacDowell, who ironically but fittingly was the teenaged granddaughter of “grandpapa” Giltrap, owner of the “…lovely dog Garryowen that almost talked, it was so human” [Joyce 458].
+For a citizen sippin’ in the pub by the name of Giltrap had a huge, nasty, and beastly dog named Garryowen that eventually chased Bloom out of his pub and down the street, a bad tempered dog that evoked the equally huge, nasty, and beastly black dog that leapt out of the corpse strewn and ragged sailed coffin filled ship, a coffin ship that evoked the notorious sailing ships quickly and despairingly called coffin ships that were filled with the corpses of Irish citizens who had tried to flee the Great Famine in Ireland by sailing to North America but died on the way, that brought Count Dracula to England and slammed into the southern coast of the island nation at the head of a huge, howling, and lightning filled storm of the century.
+An implicit Dracula addressing intent that also continued in the next segment, which found Bloom hiding at Sandymount beach where he had fled the demon dog and standing in the gathering twilight as the land of evening approached staring with his usual tragicomic and vampiric intensity at a pretty young maid named Gerty MacDowell, who ironically but fittingly was the lame teenaged granddaughter of “grandpapa” Giltrap, owner of the “…lovely dog Garryowen that almost talked, it was so human” [Joyce 458].

 Bibliography